nclarius/pyPL/README.md

 # Have fun!
-I am happy to receive comments, bugs reports and improvement suggestions via GitHub or e-mail to natalie.clarius@student.uni-tuebingen.de.
+I am happy to receive comments, bugs reports and improvement suggestions via GitHub issues or e-mail to natalie.clarius@student.uni-tuebingen.de.